Henderson Bridge (Rhode Island)

-The Henderson Bridge (New Red Bridge) is a bridge in Rhode Island which spans the Seekonk River, and connects the East Side neighborhood of Providence with the Watchemoket and Phillipsdale neighborhoods of East Providence.
+The Henderson Bridge (also locally and informally known as the New Red Bridge) is a bridge in Rhode Island which spans the Seekonk River, and connects the East Side neighborhood of Providence with the Watchemoket and Phillipsdale neighborhoods of East Providence.
+After a major reconstruction, the bridge reopened to automobile traffic in phases from November 16 to 20, 2023.
+A new cycle path opened on November 27.
+A few weeks later, it was used as a detour during the emergency closure of the westbound half of the parallel Washington Bridge.

 History

-The bridge was opened in 1969 to replace an old bridge to the south, known as the Red Bridge, which connected the ends of Waterman Street on either side of the Seekonk River.
-The bridge was named after its designer, George Henderson (engineer), of Rumford, Rhode Island.
+The old bridge was opened in 1969 to replace a swing bridge to the south, known as the Red Bridge, which connected the ends of Waterman Street on either side of the Seekonk River.
+Both bridges are named after the old bridge's designer, engineer George Henderson of Rumford, Rhode Island.

 Previous bridges in the area

 This is the sixth bridge to have been built in this part of the Seekonk River.
 The first was a wooden bridge built by Moses Brown in 1793 called the Central Bridge, which connected the respective ends of Waterman Avenue.
 The same year, Brown's brother John built the first Washington Bridge at a ferry landing point one mile south, connecting India Point and Watchemoket Square.
 The second and third bridges were built as replacements and were destroyed in 1807 and 1815, respectively.
 A swing bridge was built in 1872, which was replaced by a sturdier bridge of the same type in 1895.